 $\textbf{c).}$ For an ease of reference let us recall some special functions and formulas:

-\textbf{Acknowledgments.} Author would like to thank Andrew Stuart and Bamdad Hosseini for a kind invitation to the California Institute of Technology, Pasadena, and for an introduction to the problems of algorithms of simulating random variables (in particular, for selfdecomposable ones).
-Some of the above results were inspired by conversations in Caltech.
+\textbf{Acknowledgments.} (1) The author would like to thank Andrew Stuart and Bamdad Hosseini for their kind invitation to the California Institute of Technology, and for an introduction to the problems of algorithms for simulating random variables (in particular, for selfdecomposable ones).
+Some of the above results were inspired by conversations at Caltech.